blurrycontour/zuul-gerrit/doc/source/zuul.rst

     provides.
 This field is treated as a regular expression, and multiple refs may be listed.

+    *delete-ignores*
+    When a branch is deleted, a ref-updated event is emitted with a newrev of all zeros specified.
+The ``delete-ignores`` field is a boolean value that can be set to ``True`` in order to not trigger these ref-updated events with a newrev of all zeros.

     *approval*
     This is only used for ``comment-added`` events.
 It only matches if the event has a matching approval associated with it.
 Example: